 The Department of Industry, Innovation and Science leads Australia’s whole-of-government science initiatives.
-The Department incorporates a number of science agencies within its organisational frameworks and that of the broader portfolio.
 It hosts the Office of Australia’s Chief Scientist, and acts as the primary coordinator of science policy issues across government portfolios.

 Science awards and prizes

 A national strategy to inspire Australia with our scientific achievements, and to encourage young Australians to study in scientific fields.

 A next-generation telescope that will have 10 000 times the potential of existing telescopes.
 It will expand our knowledge of the universe and drive technological development worldwide.

 Supports medium to long-term end user driven research collaborations to address major challenges facing Australia.

 Offers easy to access practical support to Australian businesses in a simplified and streamlined way.

 Responsibility for research infrastructure, including the National Collaborative Research Infrastructure Strategy, rests with the Department of Education.

 Office of the Chief Economist

 The Office of the Chief Economist's primary goal is to produce objective, robust and high quality economic analysis to inform policy development across resources and energy, industry and innovation, skills and evaluation.